ReyanCarlier/Stardust/README.md

 # Stardust
 ### Monitor managed and unmanaged devices on your network, with Nmap, Microsoft Graph, in an Azure AD environment.

+# I hereby disclaim any liability for misuse of Stardust.
+For educational use only.
+(See Warnings)

 Implementation as part of a 6-month cybersecurity internship, 2 months of this internship were dedicated to Stardust development in solo.
 Stardust is written in C#/ASP.NET & Blazor Server, and is accessible only if you have a Microsoft Azure account with sufficient authorizations.
 This repository has been curated of every confidential informations, thus, it might need you to do some configurations to make it work.